 Bird Patterns!
 Have students explore birds and their gorgeous feather patterns with this matching game.
 Students will look at the pictures of the feathers and patterns and match them to the correct bird.
 Then, they can create their own patterned bird on the worksheet.

 Bird Science Table!
 Your little scientists will love exploring all about birds at the science table.
 I like to put this out the first week of the unit so students can explore and be introduced to the topic before we dive deeper into the study.
 This science table is covered in resources that give students general information about different kinds of birds.
 Students can sort the animal figures or animal photo cards: birds or not a bird.
 They can use the magnifying glass to examine the birds up close to see the different parts of the bird and compare them or measure them (or the bird photo cards) with cubes.

 Bird Science Table: Feather Investigation!
 Use these feather investigation resources during the second week of your bird study to dive deeper into what makes birds unique.
 Little learners will measure, sort, and learn about different kinds of feathers.
 They can also examine and compare the feathers using the magnifying glass or measure them with cubes.

 Bird Binoculars!
 Make DIY binoculars with paper towel tubes.
 Then decorate them before you go outside and look/listen for birds or signs that birds were here.
 To encourage birds to be in your area, get a bird feeder and place it outside your window or get a clear window birdfeeder so students can observe birds.

-Safety reminder: Students should NOT touch birds, real bird feathers (unless there were cleaned), or bird nests because birds carry many diseases.
+Safety reminder: Students should NOT touch birds, real bird feathers (unless they were cleaned), or bird nests because birds carry many diseases.
 If you have a real bird’s nest, place it in a baggie and tape it closed so students can explore it without touching it.
 Clean your feathers by washing them in dish soap and warm water.
 Then, let them air dry before bringing them into your classroom.

 Love these activities?
 Pin this image!